-Where peripherals are concerned, Vantec is no strange to the industry.
+Where peripherals are concerned, Vantec is no stranger to the industry.
 They design all kinds of smart devices from hard drive enclosures to expansion plates.
 Whether it be storage or performance, Vantec is often one of the first companies we turn to when we want to expand the capabilities of our computers.

 Featuring a cool blue enclosure design, you can tell from the first glance that the Vantec SP-FC70-BL is a performance fan.
 If you’re fortunate enough to have a windowed case, then this fan is certainly going to give the inside that pizzaz you’ve been looking for.
 With ultra-bright UV LEDs, the entire fan enclosure seems to glow in the dark.
 It looks great next to your graphics card as it occupies the same amount of space.
 But the peripheral lighting will illuminate your high end graphics card, drawing your attention to what may be the most expensive part of your computer.